-Financial stocks are ending near their session lows today with the NYSE Financial Sector Index retreating 1.1% and the S&P Financial 100 Index now down 1.4%.
+Financial stocks were mixed Thursday afternoon, with the NYSE Financial Sector Index slipping about 0.3% and the S&P Financial 100 Index climbing about 0.3%.

 In other sector news,